18 protest leaders arraigned over rallies, 3 also face lese majeste charges

 Mr Prayuth said they each face 11 charges - violating Section 116 by inciting unrest, Section 215 of the Criminal Code for illegal assembly of more than 10 people, the Public Assembly Act and the emergency decree, obstructing public pathways, obstructing vehicular traffic, illegally placing objects on road surfaces, damaging historical sites, causing damage to property, and using loudspeakers without permission.

-Four other people in the same case, protest leaders were arrested earlier, charged with lese majeste and denied bail.
+Four other people in the same case were arrested earlier, charged with lese majeste and denied bail.
 They are Parit "Penguin" Chiwarak, Arnon Nampa, Somyos Prueksakasemsuk and Patiwat Saraiyaem.
 They are being held at Bangkok Remand Prison.

 Mr Prayuth said Mr Chaiamorn had earlier been detained and denied bail on a charge of setting fire to a portrait of His Majesty the King.